gozdemadendere/My_Portfolio_Projects/Montana S. University A-B Testing Project/README.md

 #### 2. Purpose of the Project

-The main purpose of this project is to create an A/B test to compare the performance of two or more versions of the website.
+The main purpose of this project is to perform an A/B Test to check CTR(click-through rate) for different text on a button on the website of Montana S. University.

 After the interviews with the users and some brainstorming, the website team settled on 4 different new versions to test against the original “Interact” button: